A simple JIT job management framework in Python.

 The specific use case for custodian is for long running jobs, with potentially random errors.
 For example, there may be a script that takes several days to run on a server, with a 1% chance of some IO error causing the job to fail.
 Using custodian, one can develop a mechanism to gracefully recover from the error, and restart the job with modified parameters if necessary.

-The current version of Custodian also comes with two sub-packages for error handling for Vienna Ab Initio Simulation Package (VASP) and NwChem calculations.
+The current version of Custodian also comes with several sub-packages for error handling for Vienna Ab Initio Simulation Package (VASP), NwChem, QChem, FEFF, Lobster and CP2K calculations.

 The version at the Python Package Index (PyPI) is always the latest stable release that will be hopefully, be relatively bug-free.
 Install as follows:

 pip install custodian

 Some plugins (e.g., vasp management) require additional setup (please see pymatgen’s documentation).

 The bleeding edge developmental version is at the custodian's Github repo.
 The developmental version is likely to be more buggy, but may contain new features.
 The Github version include test files as well for complete unit testing.
 After cloning the source, you can type